Oktaliem/oktahkopendataapitest/README.md

 ## Run the Test Via Command Line
 ```
+This repository has been tested using Linux Environment.

 1. Go to path ~/hkopendata/
 2. Run this below command:
 $ mvn clean verify -Dit.test=com.oktaliem.hkopendata.testsuits.Exercise -Dskip-test=true